-- 5.1 Tasks and Responsibilities - 5.1.1 The task of the Supervisory Board is to advise regularly and supervise the Management Board in the management of the enterprise.
+5.1 Tasks and Responsibilities

+- 5.1.1 The task of the Supervisory Board is to advise regularly and supervise the Management Board in the management of the enterprise.
 It must be involved in decisions of fundamental importance to the enterprise. - 5.1.2 The Supervisory Board appoints and dismisses the members of the Management Board.
-When appointing the Management Board, the Supervisory Board shall also respect diversity.
+When appointing the Management Board, the Supervisory Board shall also respect diversity and, in particular, aim for an appropriate consideration of women.
 Together with the Management Board it shall ensure that there is a long-term succession planning.
-The Supervisory Board can delegate preparations for the appointment of members of the Management Board to a committee, which also deals with the conditions of the employment contracts including compensation.
+The Supervisory Board can delegate preparations for the appointment of members of the Management Board as well as for the handling of the conditions of the employment contracts including compensation, to committees.